We want to encourage the next generation to become inventive, passionate cooks, and leave them with a greater love and understanding of food.

 2. Have a plan

-Get some cookery books out once a week and involve the kids in deciding in what you’re going to eat.
-Whether you each choose a cuisine you’d like to eat, or you let them pick recipes from a pre-edited selection, if they see you implementing some of their opinions and ideas they’ll be much more accepting of what’s put in front of them.
+Get some cookery books out once a week and involve the kids in deciding what you’re going to eat.
+Whether you each choose a type of cuisine, or you let them pick recipes from a pre-edited selection, if they see you implementing some of their opinions and ideas they’ll be much more accepting of what’s put in front of them.